 The presence of oxygen actually degrades the quality of the products and leads to unwanted microbiological proliferation, rancidity, discoloration and loss of nutrients.
 We can also note that some food substances oxidize under the effect of light, which leads to an unpleasant odour and taste.
 Some vitamins disappear and the pigments lose their colour.

 In the case of packaging carried out under a modified atmosphere (CO2 and N2 protective gases), it is essential that the packaging be very efficient at the oxygen barrier level and also barrier to protective gases.

-Oxygen must not enter the packaging, but it is also not necessary for the protective gases to escape.
+Oxygen must not enter the packaging, but it is also not necessary for the protective gases not to escape.
 The ratio of N2 (Nitrogen), O2 (Oxygen) and CO2 (Carbon dioxide) contents is 1: 4: 20.

 To obtain a good oxygen barrier, the flexible package will be designed using laminates or films with gas barriers properties, it can be noted that PVdC (already referred to as a water vapour barrier) can also be used for its good gas barrier properties.

 Oxygen barriers are expressed in OTR (Oxygen Transmission Rate).
 The tests measure the transmission of oxygen through the package.
 The presence of oxygen in fact degrades the quality of the products and leads to unwanted microbiological proliferation, rancidity, discoloration and a loss of nutrients.